 Every pregnant woman’s labor is different and predicting when a labor would start is not always possible.
 Nonetheless, the body shows signs and symptoms that reveal whether a woman is approaching labor.

 Signs of Labor Approaching

 The body of a pregnant woman often starts preparing for labor as early as about a month before the due date.
-Some of the signs of an approaching labor are:

 - Bloody show where there is an increase in vaginal discharge in a brownish or pinkish color.

 - Loose stools caused by the early release of prostaglandins which causes cervical effacement, softening etc.